ugurctaygun/mern-contact-keeper/README.md

 and call it as a method to initiate.

 Express-js-validator is used to limit the scope of the data that can be sent to the api

+Authentication

+Create a middleware function to check if the use has the required token to access the private routes.
+See middleware/auth.js - routes/auth.js

 JWT Web Token